UKHomeOffice/hocs/diagrams-as-code/architecture/README.md

 ## 1. Check our changes
 The recommended solution is to use Structurizr Lite (_TODO: Add link_) to preview our documents.
+- Run `docker run -it --rm -p 8080:8080 -v PATH:/usr/local/structurizr structurizr/lite`, where path is the directory that the `workspace.json` is in.

 ## 2. Promote our changes
 Each view of DECS will have its own corresponding file in the documentation/architecture/diagrams/ (_TODO: Add link_) folder.
 These will need to be updated and committed to trigger and update of the GitHub Pages site.